Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/tableau.markdown

 ## Configuring InsightEdge Locally

-Before you deploy the data grid for the purpose of this demo, you should install the InsightEdge dependencies (see XXXX for more information).
+Before you deploy the data grid for the purpose of this demo, you should install the InsightEdge [dependencies](../started/insightedge-first-app.html#project-dependencies).

 ### Deploying the Data Grid